UPDATED 8/10/21

 a boutique booth at Miss Lucille's Marketplace

 Whether you’re looking for antiques, home goods, cute clothing, or vintage finds, you’re likely to find it at Miss Lucille’s Marketplace.
-The ginormous space houses 200 carefully curated vendors and each booth resembles what your favorite Etsy stores might look like if you could shop them in real life.
-My husband loves browsing the booths here every bit as much as I do, and the marketplace’s size ensures plenty of room for social distancing.
+The ginormous space houses over 200 carefully curated vendors and each booth resembles what your favorite Etsy stores might look like if you could shop them in real life.
+My husband loves browsing the booths here every bit as much as I do.

 Photo by Lindsay Ferrier